 All students must complete a criminal background prior to the start of the first fall semester in the program.
-A majority of clinical sites now require students to complete a criminal background check prior to participating in clinical education placements.
+Most clinical sites now require students to complete a criminal background check prior to participating in clinical education placements.
 Therefore, students with unacceptable criminal backgrounds may not be able to meet the academic standards of the BLD programs.
 Student will be placed on probation if the criminal background check is not completed by the last day of final exams of the first fall semester in the program.

-Questions concerning these requirements can be directed to Allyson Pierce through email at sarah.pierce@hsc.wvu.edu or by calling 304-929-1294
+Questions concerning these requirements can be directed to Kayla Poling through email at kayla.poling@hsc.wvu.edu